Superannuation: Assessing Efficiency and Competitiveness

 This draft report was released on 29 May 2018.

-You are invited to examine the draft report and to make written submissions by Friday 13 July 2018.
+You were invited to examine the draft report and to make written submissions by 13 July 2018.

 We want to hear about your experiences with the super system, and how we can make the super system work better for you.